gyfchong/iron-bootstrap/README.md

 3. Refresh your browser.

 ### Alternatively
-You can run `grunt watch` and `grunt build` when you have made changes to source/SASS.
+You can run `grunt watch` and only `grunt build` when you have made changes to source/SASS.
 Currently `grunt watch` only copies changes made to your development files.

 ## Notes
 - Please used the latest **stable** version of WordPress when developing.